vboyev-MSFT/defender-docs/defender-endpoint/live-response.md

 Anytime during a session, you can cancel a command by pressing CTRL + C.

 > [!WARNING]
-> Using this shortcut will not stop the command in the agent side.
-It only cancels the command in the portal.
-So, changing operations such as "remediate" may continue, while the command is canceled.
+> Using this shortcut doesn't stop the command in the agent side.
+It only cancels the command in the Microsoft Defender portal.
+So, changing operations such as "remediate" may continue, even if the command is canceled.

 ## Run a script